tupleapp/pair-programming-guide/README.md

 ## Deploying

-The site is deployed automatically by Netlify:
+The site is deployed automatically by Netlify when things are pushed to master.

+It runs the above steps and then deploys.

+Configure Netlify things here:

 https://app.netlify.com/sites/pair-programming-guide/overview